cysouw/diathesis/text/c07_reflexive.md

 - ~~[OBJ › SBJ › PBJ] Reflexiv Erlebnispassiv~~ (see [@sec:reflexive-preposition-passive])
 - ~~[Ø › PBJ] Reflexiv Bewegungsart~~ (see [@sec:reflexive-manner-of-movement])

-Note that there are many more prominent diatheses that involve a reflexive pronoun, but these are fixed stacks together with other marking (preverbs, adverbials or light verbs).
+As noted above, there are many more prominent diatheses that involve a reflexive pronoun, but these are fixed stacks together with other marking (preverbs, adverbials or light verbs).
 They will be discussed in later chapters.
-For convenience, the main reflexive fixed stacks are listed here:
+For convenience, the main reflexive fixed stacks are listed here with reference to their full discussion:

 - ~~[OBJ › Ø] Präverb Endoreflexiv~~ (see [@sec:preverb-reflexive-accusative-drop])
 - ~~[SBJ › Ø] Wertungsverbativ~~ (see [@sec:adverbial-reflexive-drop])